cs3org/OCM-API/IETF-RFC.md

 only provided for backwards compatibility with existing implementations.
 Implementers SHOULD NOT use it and prefer short-lived tokens instead.

+##  Code Flow

+All `{tokenEndPoint}` requests MUST be transmitted over HTTPS and signed using HTTP Signatures.
+Bearer tokens MUST be treated as confidential and never logged, persisted beyond their lifetime, or transmitted over unsecured channels.

 # References

 ## Normative References